InvirganceDocumentation/convirgance-docs/docs/transforming-data.md

 {"ORDER_ID":1,"TOTAL":54.12,"ITEMS":3,"RECIPIENT":"bob","LINE_ID":3,"PRODUCT":"Fish filter","PRICE":12.12,"QUANTITY":1}
 ```

-Now to sort this we use the `SortedGroupByTransfromer` on the results from the query.
-For unsorted data consider taking a look at [UnsortedGroupByTransfromer](https://docs.invirgance.com/javadocs/convirgance/latest/com/invirgance/convirgance/transform/UnsortedGroupByTransformer.html)
+Now to sort this we use the `SortedGroupByTransformer` on the results from the query.
+For unsorted data consider taking a look at [UnsortedGroupByTransformer](https://docs.invirgance.com/javadocs/convirgance/latest/com/invirgance/convirgance/transform/UnsortedGroupByTransformer.html)

 ```java
 Iterable<JSONObject> customerData = sorter.transform(results)